Worthington Simpson Duplex

 Type: General Service B

 This pump originated from the Shellhaven Oil Refinery on the Thames Estuary in Essex and was purchased by a former employee following partial closure of the works.
-The pump was subsequently acquired in 2002 and is now stored awaiting restoration.
+The pump was subsequently acquired in 2002 and has been tranferred to Internal Fire Museum West Wales, stored awaiting restoration.

 Size: 6" steam cylinders, 4" pumping cylinders with 6" stroke